Red Bull and Ferrari front wings

 sportsman said:

-Maybe I just being dense but this seems all back to front to me.Why have more downforce at high speed and have an F duct to reduce downforce at high speed thereby increasing top speed. :s
+Maybe I just being dense but this seems all back to front to me.Why have more downforce at high speed and have an F duct to reduce downforce at high speed thereby increasing top speed. :confused:

 The more downforce you can generate the quicker you can get round corners with the extra grip.
 The F duct is primarily for when traveling in a straight line where downforce is not essential but creating as little drag as possible to max top speed is.